harshitpaunikar1/used-car-price-prediction/.github/project-buildup-history.md

 - Task summary: Found that the 'year' column had some entries that were clearly wrong (one was listed as year 1900).
 Flagged those as outliers and removed them.
 Added a data cleaning log cell to track all such removals.
 - Deliverable: Obvious year outliers removed.
 Cleaning log cell added for audit trail.
+## 2022-08-22 - Day 3: EDA pass

+- Task summary: Went deep on the used car EDA today.
+Price distribution was heavily right-skewed so plotted on log scale.
+The most interesting relationship was between mileage and price — clearly non-linear with a steep drop in the first 20k miles and much flatter after that.
+Also looked at brand effects which were large: some brands retained value significantly better than others.
+The year of manufacture had a clean positive correlation with price.
+Started ranking which features would likely matter most going into modeling.
+- Deliverable: EDA complete.
+Non-linear mileage-price relationship identified.
+Brand effects documented.